 BROWNE, James.
 1744 — 1792.
 British Colonial Officer in India.
 Major.
 Joined Indian army in 1765, 1772 aide-de-camp of Warren Hastings.
 “Collector of the Jungleterry districts, 1773; had difficult work in administering the country and settling disturbances.
-Sent by the Council on an embassy to Shah Alam at Delhi to negotiate with him for assistance against the Sikhs.
+Sent by the Council on an embassy to Shah Alam at Delhi to negotiate with him for assistance against the Sikhs, but this Mughal mission was a failute.
 Resident at Delhi, 1782.
 Recalled, when Warren Hastings left for England, 1785.”
 In 1788 returned to India, married and had one son.

 Publications: Indian Tracts: Containing a Description of the Jungle Terry Districts, Their Revenues, Trade, and Government: With a Flan for the Improvement of Them.
 Also an History of the Origin and Progress of the Sicks.
 L. 1787, the latter part now re-edited as: History of the origin and progress of the Sikhs.
 Edited and annotated by Ganda Singh.
 N.D.
 1973.